Computing the Fellegi Sunter model

 Note the ‘comparison vector value’ column in this table.
 This is an integer value that identifies the scenario within the column.
 We will use it to help us look up the correct partial match weights.

-We then proceed by computing which scenario is activated for each pairwise record comparison, and representing this using the comparison vector value.
+We then proceed by computing which scenario is activateA scenario is activated when its conditions are met for the pairwise record comparison at hand.d for each pairwise record comparison, and representing this using the comparison vector value.
 We use the gamma symbol (γ) to refer to the comparison vector value.

 Table scrolls right →